 Our antiquated statue depicts him in classic fashion.
 He sits in full lotus pose on a single lotus pedestal.
 Additionally, he is wearing the crown and jewels of a bodhisattva which is a characteristic of Nepali sculpture.
 However, his most prominent and personal feature is the longevity vessel which is placed on his lap.
 This vessel is believed to be filled with longevity nectar – amrita – which can grant devotees long life.

 Amitayus statues are commonly used as the center piece of Tibetan longevity rituals.
 During this ritual a real vessel is used and it is filled with consecrated wine or beer.
 During the ritual each devotee in attendance will consume a small portion in hopes of obtaining longevity.
+Learn more about the origin of Amitayus in our complete guide to the Tibetan long life deities — White Tara, Amitayus & Namgyalma.

 Additional features of the statue include the ushnisha topknot, neck lines and the third eye of wisdom is to be found between his brows.
 Also, Amitayus is depicting the Dhyana mudra also known as the meditation mudra.
 This mudra is very significant in Buddhism because it is the prescribed hand positioning during the practice of Buddhist meditation.
-Click here to learn more about the origin of Amitayus.